anupranaythouta/SlideChat/README.md

 1. **Upload a deck** — click the upload button in the left sidebar and select a PDF or PPTX file.
 2. **Create a session** — click the `+` button next to "Conversations".
-3. **Attach sources** — select which decks this session should query using the source picker in the chat header.
+3. **Attach sources** — select which decks this session should query via the source picker in the chat header.
 4. **Ask questions** — type in the composer and press Enter or click Send.
-5. **Explore citations** — click any citation chip in the answer to open the slide drawer and read the exact slide text.
+5. **Explore citations** — click any citation chip in an answer to open the slide drawer and read the exact slide text.
 6. **View stats** — click the chart icon in the top-right of the chat header.

 ---

 ## Security Notes

-- All SQL queries use parameterized placeholders (`?`) — no string interpolation.
+- All SQL queries use parameterized placeholders (`%s`) — no string interpolation.
-- `PRAGMA foreign_keys = ON` is set on every connection to enforce referential integrity.
 - File uploads are validated by extension (`.pdf`, `.pptx` only) before processing.
-- The API key is loaded from `.env` and never exposed to the frontend.
+- The API key and database credentials are loaded from `.env` and never exposed to the frontend.